A repost of reviews for the “mystery” theme that inaugurated The Bibliophagic Society book club.

 Cut to the Quick, by Kate Ross: The first of the Julian Kestrel mysteries featuring a Regency dandy as the detective.
 When you hear such a premise, the sort of protagonist brought to mind is a flippant, well-dressed wit whose trivial façade hides a sharp intellect.
 In a [...]

-book log
+Filed in book log

-Also tagged: italian, italo calvino, kate ross, literary fiction, postmodern, regency, science fiction, short stories, translation, umberto eco, ursula k. le guin, william weaver
+Also tagged italian, italo calvino, kate ross, literary fiction, postmodern, regency, science fiction, short stories, translation, umberto eco, ursula k. le guin, william weaver

 I haven’t updated this blog since last October, due to considerable laziness on my part.
 But that doesn’t mean I’ve abandoned it, and I shall try my best over the next few days to catch up on the backlog.
 In this post, some notes on the books I read from October to November [...]